petersilv/aws-dev/s3-snowpipe/README.md

 ![console_screenshot_03](other/images/README_03.png)

 Snowflake should now be connected to your S3 bucket via the Snowpipe and adding files should result in those files being populated into the Snowflake table.

-### 04 - Create Lamdba function

-This step is optional, if you are populating the S3 buckets through some other source or have a different Lamdba deployment method then this can be skipped.

-#### Create S3 folders & upload Lambda files

-Now you have an S3 bucket you have somewhere to put the files that will be used to create the Lambda function.
-How you organise the bucket is up to you but I generally create a `code/` folder to contain the Lamdba files and a `data/` folder to write the data for Snowflake.

-The files for both Lamdba functions and Lamdba layers will need to be uploaded in a `.zip` format.

-#### Create Lambda Cloudformation stack

-With the files uploaded you can create the Lambda function that will write the data into S3.
-There is a sample CloudFormation template ([cfn_lambda.yaml](cloudformation/templates/cfn_lambda.yaml)) included in this repository that will create a function that calls an API and stores the response as JSON.
-The template does not contain parameters, if you want to tweak the deployment for your own use case you will need to edit the template file.

 ## Resources